mrkamin/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# ToDo List ADD&REMOVE.
+# ToDo List.

-> In this branch (to do list add and remove) 😊 I make the structuer with webpak . my gool is to use the webpak for more organizing.
+> In this branch (to do list) 😊 I make the structuer with webpak . my gool is to use the webpak for more organizing.

 ## Built With